cstarrett/cstarrett.github.io/_posts/2022-05-24-not-helping-but-hearing.md

 The irony is that when people try to "help" us, they often skip the step of hearing us.
 They may see us struggling and charge in as a Knight in Shining Armor without understanding what we need.
 Without taking the time to ask questions and listen.

 Often, we are all capable of helping ourselves.
-We just need to be felt, seen, and heard to activate the will within us to act.
+We just need someone to hold a space where we can feel felt, seen, and heard and activate the will within us to act.

 To paraphrase Dr. Rachel Remen: